A Brief History

 Lennon was cremated and his ashes scattered by Yoko in New York’s Central Park where a memorial to Lennon was later made.
 There was no funeral ceremony per his wishes, although people in New York (and around the world) gathered in throngs to sing his songs and mourn his passing.

 Chapman had traveled from Hawaii in October of 1980 with Lennon’s murder in mind, but for some reason did not complete his evil plan at that time.
 On the tragic day, several hours before the assassination, Chapman incredibly had Lennon autograph a record album!
 Although Chapman appears to most normal people as some sort of mentally unbalanced person, the law is not quite so casual.
-Despite advice from his lawyer to try an insanity defense, Chapman instead pled guilty and was sentenced to life, with parole possible after 20 years.
-So far, he has been turned down for parole every 2 years.
+Despite advice from his lawyer to try an insanity defense, Chapman instead pleaded guilty and was sentenced to life, with parole possible after 20 years.
+So far, he has been turned down for parole every 2 years for a total of 11 times as of the year 2020.
 Nobody really knows why Chapman killed Lennon, but one reason Chapman gave was Lennon’s observation that the Beatles were “more popular than Jesus.”
 Chapman also claimed to be offended by the apparent hypocrisy of Lennon’s public opinions about materialism and the fact that Lennon was quite rich.
 Imagine if this great talent had another 20 or 40 years to bless us with more of his genius.
 We miss him.

 For more information, you might examine the following: